-POSITIVE BEHAVIOURS FOR LEARNING (PB4L)
+SCHOOL- WIDE POSITIVE BEHAVIOURS FOR LEARNING (SPB4L)

-Positive Behaviours for Learning (PB4L) framework is used to guide and support student behaviour.
+The School-Wide Positive Behaviours for Learning (SPB4L) framework is used to guide and support student behaviour.
 This framework involves clear, consistent and specifically defined rules and expectations for classroom and non-classroom settings.

-The School Rules are:

-Be Respectful, Be Responsible and Be Safe
+The School Rules are: Be Respectful, Be Responsible and Be Safe.

-PB4L uses positive, values-based approaches to teach and reinforce behaviour.
+SPB4L uses positive, values-based approaches to teach and reinforce behaviour.
 It is a whole school approach, which acknowledges that, just as individual students need different support in their learning, so they need different interventions to support and teach what is acceptable behaviour.
 Clearly defined behaviour expectations are explicitly taught at the beginning of each school year and booster lessons provided when needed.

 Positive behaviour is recognised and affirmed on the playground using house tokens and individual raffle tickets.
-At the end of each term Year 6 representatives share the house token tally and award the winning house extra free play.
-Each Monday an individual raffle is drawn and prizes are awarded.
+Each Friday morning Year 6 representatives share the house token tally with the whole school and the individual raffle is drawn.